odino/odino.github.com/source/about/index.markdown

 I am a forward-thinker by nature and I still love to get my hands dirty with code, or testing new platforms: I am quite active on [github](https://github.com/odino) and, from time to time, blog over here.

-I'm currently in Dubai, where work as SVP of Technology @ [Noon](https://www.noon.com): I am in charge of an amazing team of over 70 talented folks that span engineering, product, SRE, UX and QA -- our goal is to deliver an exceptional experience to both of our customers: consumers and sellers.
+I'm currently in Dubai, where work as SVP of Technology @ [Noon](https://www.noon.com): I am in charge of an amazing team of over 120 talented folks that span engineering, product, SRE, UX and QA -- our goal is to deliver an exceptional experience to both of our customers: consumers and sellers.
 In my position, I set the direction of our team, drive the design of our systems, grow the various tech teams and contribute from the trenches every now and then.

 I joined Noon with a personal mission of creating opportunities in the region: my goal is to build an ecosystem in which consumers can access a huge, convenient and unique catalog, and where sellers can start, expand and refine their business.
 Creating opportunities has, and will always be, a very important personal mission for me, and I'm glad I found an organization that allows me to do so at a large scale.

-I'm a big supporter of **microservices**, the **REST** architectural style, asynchronous messaging systems and I'm used to work with some practices of extreme programming (and agile development, in general), like TDD and pair-programming.
+I'm a big supporter of microservices, the REST architectural style, asynchronous messaging systems and I'm used to work with some practices of extreme programming (and agile development, in general), like TDD and pair-programming.

 I have been involved in projects for governments, mainstream companies such as Samsung or Nissan and pioneered the technology scene of